WHAT YOU NEED TO KNOW

 - Headache medication such as ibuprofen or Tylenol

-- Altitude Medication (usually not needed, only use as an extra precaution)
+- Prescribed altitude medication (usually not needed, only use as an extra precaution)

 We highly recommend that travelers doing a hike to Machu Picchu arrive to Cusco at least 2 full days before your hike starts.
 Before the hike there are a few best practices of things that you can do to mitigate the effects of Altitude Sickness and prepare you body/lungs for the trek ahead.

 You should take it easy while you’re in Cusco.
-Participate in a few day-hikes, hang out in your hotel or walk around Cusco on your own.
+Consider doing one or more day tours, hang out in your hotel or walk around Cusco on your own.
 Don’t over-exert yourself.
-Drink plenty of water and Coca Tea.
-Coca Tea is a local tea made from the Coca leaf, which helps tremendously with acclimatization and curbing the effects of altitude sickness.
+Drink plenty of water and coca tea.
+Coca Tea is a local tea made from the coca leaf, which helps tremendously with acclimatization and curbing the effects of altitude sickness.